msaadq/aero2/README.md

 # AerO2

-''Aer02 maps global regions that are ideal for athletes training and performance.''
+''Aer02 maps all global regions for pollution content''

 '''Description:'''
 Aer02 maps global regions that are ideal for living, exercising and to be used as routes for